Can the Ketogenic Diet Help Prevent Cancer?

 However, researchers led by Benjamin D. Hopkins, a postdoctoral associate at Weill Cornell Medicine in New York City, NY, may have found a way around this problem.

-The “trendy” ketogenic diet — a diet high in fats but very low in carbs — may be the best way to boost the efficacy of these new-generation therapies and avoid their side effects.
+The “trendy” ketogenic diet — high in fats but very low in carbs — may be the best way to boost the efficacy of these new-generation therapies and avoid their side effects.

 The researchers published their findings in the journal Nature.
 Of all the treatments tested, the keto diet performed best at keeping blood sugar and insulin in check and simultaneously inhibiting tumor growth signals.